Posthumanism, Transhumanism, and Superhumanism in the 21st Century

 Dr. Harris’ talk was backgrounded by a number of modern philosophers whom he didn’t name explicitly, but whose ideas were clearly present in his views.
 Some of these thinkers were Henri Bergson, the philosopher of creative evolution, Pierre Teilhard de Chardin, the thinker of the noosphere, and Sri Aurobindo, the modern philosopher-yogi of India who spoke of human self-transcendence and the emergence of the superman.
 All these thinkers were referenced in the talks that followed.

-The next talk was by Debashish Banerji, the Dean of Academic Affairs at UPR and professor of Indian and Sri Aurobindo studies as well as an art historian.
+The next talk was by Debashish Banerji, faculty at UPR and professor of Indian and Sri Aurobindo studies as well as an art historian.
 Dr. Banerji further specified the post-Enlightenment history of the Modern Age, showing its ideological nature and encapsulating its philosophy in G.W.F.
 Hegel’s Philosophy of History.
 Hegel’s philosophy however, left little creativity to humans, making them instruments of a cosmic agency (Time-Spirit or Zeitgeist) which worked out is experiments leading towards the emergence of Philosophic Man, the apotheosis of the European Enlightenment, who had arrived at perfect rationality due to the full emergence of the Logos.
 Banerji contrasted this vision with that of Friedrich Nietzsche, who displaced the cosmic agency of the Logos to the Will-to-Power, active in many forms, but in its higher forms, present as the creative Will-to-Aesthesis in the human being.
 This force led towards self-exceeding in the individual and presaged a state beyond the human, in the Overman (Ubermensch).
 Nietzsche was not unconscious of the more destructive aspects of the Will-to-Power, either as a blind will-to-survival or the fascist will-to-ideological-subordination or the will-to-technology.
 Banerji dwelt also on the philosophy of Martin Heidegger, Pierre Teilhard de Chardin and the postmodern philosopher of social media, Marshall McLuhan.

 Rich Carlson followed Banerji’s talk with further considerations of Marshall McLuhan and the co-evolution of technology and human consciousness.
 Going back to Plato, Carlson, developed the idea of technology (particularly contemporary communication technologies) as pharmakon, something which could be curative or poisonous depending on its use.
 He drew on such contemporary thinkers as Jean Beaudrillard, Bernard Stiegler and Katherine Hayles to demonstrate how contemporary technology has broth us into an age in which simulacrum becomes collective reality, attention deficiency disorder abounds and deep attention is replaced by hyper attention and increasingly more real-time targeted stimulation.
 Carlson ended with the thinking of Friedrich Nietzsche and the late thought of Michel Foucault, calling for resistance at the individual level through the “disciplines of the self.”
 Carlson related these Greek-inspired systems of askesis with the ancient Hindu idea of tapas (or generation of heat through concentration), which returns in our times in the thought of Sri Aurobindo, who like Nietzsche, called for a human self-exceeding into the superman.
 Carlson dwelt further on Foucauldian processes of subjectivation (as opposed to the objectification of institutional and non-institutional modern discourse) and pointed to the dangers of the reification of future-seeing practitioners such as Sri Aurobindo, whose teachings run the risk of being turned into a religion, instead of remaining open as forms of experience.
 Carlson ended by pointing to the self-exceeding of the human as a possibility of “poetizing the self” in the Neitzschean, Foucauldian and Aurobindian sense and thus a practice refusing homogeneity and embracing instead a radical plurality.